udacity/FCND-Controls-CPP/README.md

 For Linux, the recommended IDE is QtCreator.

 1. Download and install QtCreator.
-2. Open the project from the `<simulator>/project` directory.
+2. Open the `.pro` file from the `<simulator>/project` directory.
-3. Compile and run the project.
+3. Compile and run the project (using the tab `Build` select the `qmake` option.
 You should see a single quadcopter, falling down.

+**NOTE:** You may need to install the GLUT libs using `sudo apt-get install freeglut3-dev`

 ## Simulator Walkthrough ##